Ready to manage your own club?

 The players ranking is a career performance board, not a skill rating board.
-Every match a player has ever played is aggregated into one composite score: goals count most, then assists, then chances created, tackles, saves, and a small contribution from passing accuracy and average match rating.
+Every match a player has ever played is aggregated into one composite score: goals count most, then assists, then chances created, tackles and saves, with a smaller contribution from passes completed and average match rating.
 The all time top scorer with 50 goals usually beats a 20 goal striker even if the second has a higher rating right now.

 Retired players stay on the board.
 Their career numbers don't get wiped just because they stopped playing.
 A long retired great can still hold a top spot.